 While we wish we could offer more opportunities for students, the number of volunteer spots per outreach is designed to provide optimal and exceptional care to our patients.

 HOPE Adult Shelter - We have 3 areas at the shelter where we can see patients and give them the privacy they deserve.
 Therefore, we have 3 teams of 2 volunteers.
 An underclassman (M1 or M2) and an upperclassman (M3 or M4) are paired together on each team, totaling 6 volunteers.
 There is also always a leadership team member at HOPE to assist volunteer students and physicians.

-Street Runs - We must be very acutely aware of the fact that when we are on street runs, we are approaching individuals that may not know who we are or that we have the best of intentions.
+Street Runs - We must be aware of the fact that when we are on street runs, we are approaching individuals that may not know who we are.
 We do not want large groups of people approaching individuals, as this may be seen as threatening.
 For this reason, we allow 1 underclassman (M1 or M2) and 1 upperclassman (M3 or M4) to volunteer, totaling 2 volunteers.
 Again, there is always a leadership team member on Street Runs to navigate our designated route and assist volunteer students and physicians.

-I AM A BEAUMONT AFFILIATED PHYSICIAN OR RESIDENT.
+I AM A COREWELL AFFILIATED PHYSICIAN OR RESIDENT.
 HOW DO I SIGN UP TO SUPERVISE VOLUNTEER EVENTS?

 Physicians: Thank you so much for your interest!
 If you would like to volunteer with us, please send an email to email@example.com.
 We would love to connect with you and provide you information about what being an SMO supervising physician entails.